 Another commonly used MSA program is the Clustal MSA, which can be downloaded as a command line version, Clustal W, or a graphical version, Clustal X, for various operating systems.

-Next, load the data to the Clustal program as FASTA formatted sequence text and align.
+After downloading the Clustal program, load the data to the Clustal program as FASTA formatted sequence text by clicking the “Load sequences” button under the “File” tab and align the sequences by clicking the “do complete alignment” button under the “align” tab.

 Is “Align” a button that you click on the Clustal software?